Set Up Keycard Encoders

 - Set Number of Cards to Encode (typically 1–2).

 - Set Keycard Expiration Time (default: 11:00 AM).
+This time pre-fills Valid Until during manual keycard encoding.

 Optional: expand Advanced options to enable Heartbeat Monitor.